jazzsequence/museum-core/readme.md

 * removed link to non-existant fonts.css (but may add another one later)
 * renamed /blueprint to /css
 * removed tweet button and dynamic twitter variable in sharing block (might remove the sharing block entirely, anyway, since -- again -- sharedaddy is included in Jetpack)

+## Upgrade Notice

+2.0 is an almost complete rewrite of Museum Core.
+Please be aware of these major changes:

+* The responsive grid system has been removed and replaced with Twitter Bootstrap 3.0.
+* The icons have been removed and replaced with FontAwesome (all the filetype icons that appeared next to file links have been removed completely).
+* Theme Options page has been removed in favor of the theme Customizer.
+* Custom CSS box has been removed.
+Please use [My Custom CSS](http://wordpress.org/plugins/my-custom-css/) or [Jetpack](http://wordpress.org/plugins/jetpack).
+Your custom CSS will be available to copy in Advanced settings in the customizer.
+* Meta description has been removed.
+Please use [WordPress SEO by Yoast](http://wordpress.org/plugins/wordpress-seo/).
+* "Use meta generator tag" has been renamed to "Debug mode active".
+* Twitter hovercards have been removed.
+Support has been discontinued from Twitter.
+* Though it's unlikely, you *may* need to resave some of your stored settings on upgrading to 2.0.

+### Translators wanted!

+If you can help with the translation project, please get in touch with me! hello@chrisreynolds.io